ccrvlh/suitable/README.rst

     tox

-Warning: to be able to run tests locally all Python versions must be installed and in PATH.
+Warning: to be able to run tests locally, Python (3.7 and 3.8) versions must be installed and in PATH.

 Todo
 ---------